 Appraisers get to know the subdivisions in which they work.
 They innately understand the value of specific features to the people of that area.
 Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject in question.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Westfield and Hamilton, Thomas W. Steinhart is second to none.
 This approach to value is commonly given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Thomas W. Steinhart will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Thomas W. Steinhart will help you get the most fair and balanced property value, so you can make wise real estate decisions.